Ema3901/Ema3901/README.md

 🔭 Interested on Deep Learning & Machine Learning
 🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python
-💖 In a lovely relationship with my girlfrind
 🎵 Love metal, lofi, jazz and soft music
 🎂 My birthday is on March 1st
 💿 I love NewJeans and Hatsune Miku